 KTUU – Alaska / KCOY KKFX KEYT – California / KSBW – California / KRCR – California / KCRA – California / KOIN – California / KRDO – Colorado / WTNH – Connecticut / WPDF – Florida / WESH – Florida / KITV – Hawaii / Local8 – Idaho / KCCI – Iowa / WSBT – Indiana / KWCH – Kansas / KMBC – Kansas / WLKY – Kentucky / WAPT – Mississippi / WDSU – Louisiana / WMTW – Maine / WGGB – Massachusetts / WWLP – Massachusetts / WCVB – Massachusetts / KY3 – Missouri / KSPR – Missouri / KQFX – Missouri / KECI KCFW KTVM – Montana / KETV – Nebraska / WMUR – New Hampshire / KOAT – New Mexico / WPTZ – New York / WCTI – North Carolina / WXII – North Carolina / KVRR – North Dakota / WLWT – Ohio / WKRC – Ohio / KOCO – Oklahoma / KVAL – Oregon / KCBY – Oregon / KPIC – Oregon / WTAE – Pennsylvania / WGAL – Pennsylvania / WYFF – South Carolina / KTXS – Texas / KPRC – Texas / KTAB – Texas / KDBC – Texas / KPDZ – Vermont / WTVR – Virginia / WCYB – Virginia / KXLY – Washington / WISN – Wisconsin / WKBT – Wisconsin

-[The above is a very incomplete list, it got too difficult to keep up.]
+[The above is a very incomplete list.]

-An article by James Gordon of the UK based newspaper Daily Mail.
+Daily Mail – An article by James Gordon of the UK based newspaper Daily Mail.
 Excerpt below: